Lsk-robot/Lsk-robot.github.io/_pages/about.md

 - Research assistant
 - Interns
 - Collaboration

-If you are interested in my reseach, feel free to deop me an email at .
+If you are interested in my reseach, feel free to drop me an email at .

 # 🔥 News